parsae80/MMOA-RAG-comp579/README.md

-Below is a **complete** README.md that you can download or copy into your repo.
-Simply place this content in a file named `README.md` at the root of your project.
+Below is the updated README.md file  you can download or copy into your repo.

 ```markdown
 # Multi-Agent RAG with PPO